 - Are your needs compatible with the CPA’s personality and communication style?

 - Does the CPA have the experience you need?

-Keep in mind that you are looking to establish a long-term relationship.
-You want someone who will learn your business inside and out, and who will become a trusted advisor on major business and financial decisions and transactions.
+Keep in mind you are looking to establish a long-term relationship.
+You need somebody to get familiar with your business all around, and to turn a trusted advisor or consultant in real business and financial decisions, transactions, and exchanges.
 Look not only for technical competence but also for interpersonal and communication skills.

-Membership in a professional association is also an important qualification.
+Membership in an expert affiliation is additionally an imperative capability.
 Members of the Texas Society of CPAs are governed by a stringent code of professional ethics.
-Also, all CPA firms in Texas must undergo a comprehensive review of their accounting and auditing practice every three years.
+Also, all CPA firms in Texas must undergo a comprehensive review of their accounting and tax audit practice every three years.